jakearchibald/jakearchibald.com/static-build/posts/2021/07/export-default-thing-vs-thing-as-default/index.md

 test();
 ```

 The above logs `undefined`, because the declaration of `var foo` in the function is hoisted to the start of the function, but the assignment of `'hello'` is left where it is.
+This was seen as a bit of a gotcha, which is why `let`/`const`/`class` throw an error in similar cases.

 ## What about circular dependencies?